daviPombeiro/daviPombeiro/README.md

 ### Hey, there! 👋

-My name is Davi Pombeiro 😜
+My name is Davi Pombeiro
-I'm a front and back-end developer and I'm currently studying information systems on PUCPR.
+I'm a junior front and back-end developer currently working at Imagination Media.

-- 🌱 I’m currently learning and working with NodeJS/PHP.
+- 🌱 I’m currently learning and working with Magento PHP.
+- I'm studying NodeJS and Elixir in my spare time.
 - 📫 How to reach me: u can contact me by email (davi.barreto.pombeiro@gmail.com) or by my portfolio (https://davipombeiro.dev.br/)
-- ⚡ Fun facts: I play video-games; I like to explore random or interesting technologies in my free time